 Near the plaza is Orange County’s oldest operating bank and the oldest operating soda fountain — Watson’s Soda Fountain and Lunch Counter on Chapman Avenue.

 There are few places like Watsons left in America, and even fewer in Orange County.
 Decked out in Formica, chrome, and red checkered tablecloths with swivel stools, Watsons oozes nostalgia.

 Serving as both a drug store and a diner since it first opened in 1899, it’s a great place to wander in, grab a seat at the counter and order a slice of apple pie and a chocolate malt.

 There are also several art galleries in the area, including The Exchange Fine Arts Gallery, which occupies the Sunkist Orange County Fruit Exchange Building.
 The structure was constructed in 1922 and was open until 1994.

-The rest of the year Old Town is fairly quite.
-There is the occasional car show and the central plaza area is a popular setting for movie and television crews, but most of the time its a quite destination for a day trip.
+The rest of the year, Old Town is fairly quiet.
+There is the occasional car show, and the central plaza area is a popular setting for movie and television crews, but most of the time, it’s a relaxing destination for a day trip.